-There are so many things that make Switzerland popular with tourists, and we can list five of them from top of our heads: mountains, lakes, chocolate, cheese and watches.
+There are so many things that make Switzerland popular with tourists, and we can list five of them off the top of our heads: mountains, lakes, chocolate, cheese, and watches.
 Switzerland is famous for its breathtaking mountain landscapes and scenic lakes dotted with picturesque villages that can host a story of a fairy tale without much trouble.
-Production of chocolate, cheese and watches is something Swiss are very proud of and they became synonyms with quality in those industries.
+Production of chocolate, cheese, and watches is something the Swiss are very proud of and they became synonymous with quality in those industries.

 But, there is much more than that.
-This small European country is also well known for its neutrality (Switzerland was not in a war for centuries), banking sector (one of the world’s financial hubs), Switzerland is founder of Red Cross, and is a host of diplomatic and international community in Geneva, among others.
+This small European country is also well known for its neutrality (Switzerland was not a war for centuries), banking sector (one of the world’s financial hubs), Switzerland is founder of the Red Cross, and host of the diplomatic and international community in Geneva, among others.
 So, if you don’t visit as a tourist, you might go there for work!

-Switzerland is also very diverse country – there are four languages spoken throughout the country within various communities spread out in Swiss cantons (there are total of 26 of them), and almost every fourth inhabitant is a foreign national, which makes it a country with highest percentage of expats.
-Such diversity comes with very organized and affluent way of life – Switzerland is one of the most expensive countries in the world.
+Switzerland is also a very diverse country – there are four languages spoken throughout the country within various communities spread out in Swiss cantons (there is a total of 26 of them), and almost every fourth inhabitant is a foreign national, which makes it a country with the highest percentage of ex-pats.
+Such diversity comes with a very organized and affluent way of life – Switzerland is one of the most expensive countries in the world.
 But, don’t worry, we always have some travel offers to get you covered!
 Enjoy!

 1. Quick facts